-Strike executed an agreement with Iron Associates Corporation ("IAC") to purchase IAC's interest in AF, the Peruvian company through which Strike holds its interest in the Apurimac and Cusco projects in Peru.
-As a result of this strategic transaction SRK's shareholding in AF has increased from 44% to 56%.
+Strike executed an agreement with Iron Associates Corporation (IAC) to purchase IAC's 12% interest in AF, the Perúvian company through which Strike holds its interest in the Apurimac and Cusco projects in Perú.
+As a result of this strategic transaction SRK's shareholding in AF increased temporarily from 44% to 56% but will move back to 50% in the short term, as detailed below.

-Strike has been in discussions with the AF shareholders over the past year to explore opportunities to increase its shareholding in AF.
-This transaction forms part of the Company's strategy to simplify the AF shareholding structure and increase and consolidate its presence in the prospective Apurimac and Cusco regions of Peru.
+Strike has been in discussions with the other AF shareholders over the past year to explore opportunities to increase its shareholding in AF.
+This transaction forms part of the Company's strategy to simplify the AF shareholding structure and increase and consolidate its presence in the prospective Apurimac and Cusco regions of Perú.

-The key terms of the agreement are:
+The key terms of the IAC agreement are:

-- Strike has acquired IAC's 12% shareholding in AF. - IAC assigned to Strike a loan of US\$5.245 million (including interest) owed by AF to IAC.
+- Strike has acquired IAC's 12% shareholding in AF. - IAC assigned to Strike a loan of US\$5.245 million, including interest (AF-IAC Debt) owed by AF to IAC.
 This loan is convertible to shares in AF in 2012 under the terms of the Settlement Agreement between the AF shareholders. - IAC held a right, in certain circumstances, to convert its AF shareholding to a royalty from AF's future production.
 This royalty right has now been extinguished. - Strike paid IAC US\$1.2m in cash on the execution of the agreement and issued IAC 9 million Strike shares as consideration under the agreement.
 These shares represent 6.3% of Strike's issued capital.

-The Company believes that this transaction will provide significant benefits for shareholders in both the short and longer term.
+The Company believes that this provides significant benefits for shareholders in both the short and longer term.
 Initially, the simplification of the AF shareholding structure will improve operational efficiency and reduce risks during the exploration and project execution phases.
-In addition, over the longer term it enhances Strike's ability to attract strategic partners to develop the Apurimac and Cusco iron ore projects.
+In addition, over the longer term it enhances Strike's ability to attract strategic partners to develop the Apurimac and Cusco Iron-Ore Projects.